chinmoy12c/autopsy/README.md

 ```
 git clone http://gitlab.cisco.com/clientlessvpn/clientlessgdb.git
 ```
 to clone the clientlessGDB repository, which is necessary for analyzing core dumps.
+The files should be in a folder called `clientlessGDB`.
 The two folders `Autopsy` and `clientlessGDB` should be in the same directory.

 ### Creating a virtual environment